cltl/python-for-text-analysis/Final-Assignment/LE-statistics.md

 [A recent paper from our group (Ilievski et al. 2016)](http://www.aclweb.org/anthology/C/C16/C16-1112.pdf) proposes several advanced measures to be able to compare corpora in terms of the entities and events that a corpus refers to.
 This assignment focuses on more basic statistics.

-## Data (do not redistribute this data)
+## Data
-In the folder **data**, there are 10.000 json files, each containing one article of the [SignalMedia corpus](http://research.signalmedia.co/newsir16/signal-dataset.html).
+In the folder **data**, there are 10.000 json files, each containing one article of the [SignalMedia corpus](http://research.signalmedia.co/newsir16/signal-dataset.html). **Please do not redistribute this data, this is for educational purposes only.**

 Let's look at an example.
 Here's a small bit of Python to read in one article, and print its contents.